mdn/content/files/en-us/web/api/window/requestanimationframe/index.md

 {{APIRef}}

 The **`window.requestAnimationFrame()`** method tells the browser that you wish to perform an animation.
-I requests that the browser call a user-supplied callback function prior to the next repaint.
+It requests the browser to call a user-supplied callback function prior to the next repaint.

 The frequency of calls to the callback function will generally match the display